The hot circumgalactic medium in stacked X-rays: observations vs simulations: Introduction

 One of the more robust comparisons was carried out using TNG300, with \cite{shreeram2024} constructing a forward model that quantified uncertainties that arise from projection effects and misclassified centrals.
 They built on this by exploring the importance of galaxy selection when generating simulated profiles, with \cite{shreeram2025} finding that modifying the halo mass distribution in TNG300 stacks has a large effect on the stacked X-ray luminosity.
 The forward model developed in these works aligns well with observations from \cite{Zhang2024a}.

 As shown by the range of results presented here, there is no consensus regarding the success of simulations in replicating observed X-ray emission.
 The methods across these works differ, both in the pipelines used to generate simulated X-rays and in the sample selection process, some not robustly matching the observed galaxy sample properties.
-This makes it difficult to draw conclusions when comparing simulations, as many works only utilize one simulation or simulation suite.
+This variation in methodology makes it difficult to draw conclusions when comparing simulations, as many works only utilize one simulation or simulation suite.
 They also vary in their consideration of other X-ray contaminants which can play a large role in the detected emission, such as satellites \citep{shreeram2024}, AGN emission \citep{biffi2018}, and X-ray binaries \citep{Vladutescu2023}.

-In this work, we present the first robust comparisons between the eROSITA surface brightness profiles generated in \cite{Zhang2024c} and the hydrodynamic simulations SIMBA \citep{Simba} and EAGLE \citep{Schaye2015}.
-These two simulations have very different treatments of their AGN feedback, with SIMBA injecting energy primarily through kinetic jets and EAGLE utilizing thermal dumps.
-By using the same pipeline for both simulations, we can understand the effect of these differences on observable CGM properties and evaluate the success of each in matching observations.
-We simulate thermal X-ray emission from the CGM and we also model X-ray binary emission directly from star particles in the simulation.
-We stack galaxies by a range of properties and explore the underlying properties of the CGM gas in our simulations to understand what is driving differences in the observed X-ray surface brightness.
+In this work, we present the first robust comparisons between the eROSITA surface brightness profiles generated in \cite{Zhang2024a} and \cite{Zhang2024c} and the hydrodynamic simulations SIMBA \citep{Simba} and EAGLE \citep{Schaye2015}.
+These two simulations were chosen due to their very different treatments of AGN feedback, with SIMBA injecting energy primarily through kinetic jets and EAGLE utilizing thermal dumps.
+Despite the differences in feedback models, both simulations have been successfully calibrated to match global galaxy properties such as the stellar mass distribution and black-hole mass stellar mass relation \citep{Schaye2015, Simba}.
+There is thus a need to better understand how well each model does in matching other properties, such as the behavior of the diffuse baryons.
+Here we use these simulations to model thermal X-ray emission from the CGM and we also model X-ray binary emission directly from star particles.
+By using the same pipeline for both simulations, we can understand the effect of the different feedback prescriptions evaluate the success of each in matching observations.
+We also stack galaxies by a range of properties and explore the underlying properties of the CGM gas, to understand what is driving differences in the observed X-ray surface brightness.

 The structure of this work is as follows.
 In Section \ref{sec2} we introduce the observational data and simulations used for this analysis.
 In Section \ref{sec3} we describe how our simulated eROSITA observations are generated and how we selected our simulated galaxy samples.
 In Section \ref{sec4} we show how CGM temperature, density, and metallicity vary between simulations, and explore how these variations are expected to contribute to X-ray surface brightness.
 We show radial surface brightness profiles stacked by both stellar and halo mass, and explore the contribution of X-ray binary (XRB) emission, the largest contaminant of X-ray observations of the hot CGM.
 In Section \ref{sec5} we explore the implications of these results in the context of comparisons to observations and future work constraining AGN feedback models.